 A Rebuttal to the Beast of Bentonville's Critics

-Over the past year, I've listened as various sides have weighed in on the issue of Wal-Mart.
-A few weeks ago, a Federal judge overturned a Maryland law that would have required the company to invest a specific amount of its payroll in medical benefits for employees.
-Given the fact that this debate seems to grow ever-larger each year and that Wal-Mart is one of the most important stocks in the world as both a member of the Dow Jones Industrial Average and as an economic indicator for the broader market, I thought I would weigh in with my position.
+Over time, various sides have weighed in on the issue of Walmart and whether it's good for America.
+Given the fact that this debate seems to continue each year and that Walmart is one of the most important stocks in the world as both a member of the Dow Jones Industrial Average and as an economic indicator for the broader market, here's my position.

-Economics has been called the dismal science because in its true, unadulterated form, it doesn't seek to answer what is morally right or wrong; instead, it strives to discover how individuals, groups, and society chooses to allocate scarce resources among themselves.
-Today, we use a form of currency that is printed on green paper and has numbers engraved on either side.
-Likewise, sexual attraction, political connections, etc., are all a form of capital that can be exchanged as a claim check on society to fulfill ones own desires and wishes.
+Economics has been called the dismal science because, in its true, unadulterated form, it doesn't seek to answer what is morally right or wrong.
+Instead, it strives to discover how individuals, groups, and society chooses to allocate scarce resources among themselves.
+Today, we use a form of currency that is printed on green paper and has numbers on either side.
+Likewise, sexual attraction, political connections, etc., are all a form of capital that can be exchanged as a claim check on society to fulfill one's own desires and wishes.

 The extension of this is the simple, basic truth that the wage situation in any given field is a result of the supply and demand curve.
 A cashier, for example, requires far less skill than, say, a neurosurgeon, creating a much larger pool of potential applicants to fill the former position.